pedrozudo/oru-dgx/README.md

 1. `W`: Brings up list of windows in the session.
 Use arrow keys to reach a window and hit `enter` to select it.
 2. `0-9`: Directly brings up the window matching the index number without requiring to go to the list of windows first.
 3. `[`: Activates scroll mode _inside a window_.
 Use up-down direction keys to scroll, and `Page Up/Down` to jump a page.
 Hit `q` to deactivate scroll mode.

-If you have made it this far, make sure to check out [Fireship: Tmux in 100 seconds](https://youtu.be/vtB1J_zCv8I).